Siddiki/smart-gate/README.md

 GITHUB CONTENTS

-1. Midterm Presentation PPT - linke to Mid term presentation presented at The Cooper Union on 10/23/14
+1. Midterm Presentation PPT - link to Mid term presentation presented at The Cooper Union on 10/23/14

 2. Midterm Presentation Skit - Script for presentation presented at The Cooper Union on 10/23/14